 - Is hot water extraction applicable to upholstery?

 At Fantastic Cleaners, we conducted thorough research to give you the answers to these and other questions that are probably on your mind.
 Just brew a cup of coffee, assume a comfortable position, and keep on reading.

-What hot water extraction (HWE) means in a nutshell
+What is hot water extraction cleaning (HWE) in a nutshell

 The premise is simple.
 To perform this method, rug technicians use industry-grade equipment to inject hot water under high pressure into the stained fabric.
 The warm water, coupled with the sheer force of the stream, will restore your carpeting or upholstery’s original appearance.